Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 Does this mean that every test we write should be an end-to-end test?
 No, but we should be trying to get as far as we can in that direction, while keeping the downsides at an acceptable level.

 What's acceptable or not is subjective and depends on the context.
-At the end of the day, it's important that those tests don't feel like a burden to maintain, and that it's possible to run them regularly as part of the development flow.
+At the end of the day, it's essential that those tests don't feel like a burden to maintain, and that it's possible to run them regularly as part of the development flow.

 Doing this also means that you will likely end up with tests that are scattered across different levels of the integration scale, with seemingly no clear sense of structure.
 This isn't an issue we would have had with unit testing, because each test there is coupled to a specific method or a function, so the structure usually ends up mirroring that of the application itself.

-Fortunately, this doesn't matter because organizing tests by individual classes or modules is not important in itself but is rather a side effect of unit testing.
+Fortunately, this doesn't matter because organizing tests by individual classes or modules is not intrinsically important but is rather a side effect of unit testing.
 Instead, the tests should be partitioned by the actual user-facing functionality that they are meant to verify.

 Such tests are often called _functional_ because they are based on the software's functional requirements that describe what features it has and how they work.
 Functional testing is not another layer on the pyramid, but instead a completely orthogonal concept.